TheIoTLearningInitiative/CodeLabs/Qumarkaj/documentation/AlexaSkillProjectIntelGdcVisitorCenterKit.md

 # Kit

 1. https://aws.amazon.com/
 2. Explore Our Products ..
 Compute ..
-Internet of Things
+Internet of Things ..
+AWS IoT PlatformConnect Devices to the Cloud
+3.